Credit Card Industry Spurs Businesses to Use DMARC Tools

 - Anti-malware technologies and URL protection, for blocking phishing emails and malware before they reach personnel.

-- Employee cybersecurity training for rapid identification and reporting of malicious emails.
+- Human risk-centric security awareness and training for rapid identification and reporting of malicious emails by users.

 Other general PCI DSS provisions applicable to the security of email and email archives include network security controls, encryption, acceptable use policies, testing, and minimum data retention and disposal policies — all within the framework of an overarching information security policy.